 How do I keep up to date with news and Board meetings?

 Register for the Board Update – if you’re comfortable reading in Dutch.
 Then you will also receive invitations to our events.
 We regularly publish news articles and feature stories about the initiatives we are actively working on with the network.

 How does the Board relate to the municipalities in the MRA?

 The Board is an autonomous foundation.
 The municipalities of the Amsterdam Metropolitan Area are represented on the Board.
 In addition, the Board is partly financed by municipalities in the region.

 How does the Board compare to other regions?

-The Board works closely with other knowledge and innovation regions, such as Brainport Eindhoven region and with other Economic Development Boards, such as the one in Utrecht and Rotterdam .
+The Board works closely with similar knowledge and innovation regions, such as Brainport Eindhoven region and with other Economic Development Boards, such as the ones in Utrecht and Rotterdam.
 We are committed to the Netherlands together.
-The Board has established the Board Academy together with the Economic Board Utrecht.

 What happened to the old cluster networks?

 Since the strategic reorientation of the Amsterdam Economic Board in the autumn of 2015, the Board has been working on the Metropolis of the future by contributing to six themes.
-From that moment on, the Board is no longer responsible for the management of the cluster networks that have been built up in the MRA in recent years.
+From that moment on, the Board has no longer been responsible for the management of the cluster networks that have been built up in the MRA in previous years.